Game Maker For Kids: A Step-By-Step Guide To Creating Your Own Video Game

 Step 3: Start with a Blank Project

-In making video games, starting with a blank project is the best way to help kids learn the basics.
+Starting with a blank project is the best way to help kids learn the basics of making video games.
 It gives your children a blank slate to work with, nurturing their ideas.

 You can add any features or levels when starting with a blank project.
 The existing games won’t also limit your creativity.